MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - <details><summary>Digest</summary> We propose a detection framework based on BP reverse-engineering and a novel expected transferability (ET) statistic.
 We show that our ET statistic is effective using the same detection threshold, irrespective of the classification domain, the attack configuration, and the BP reverse-engineering algorithm that is used.

 ## Privacy

+- SoK: Let The Privacy Games Begin!
+A Unified Treatment of Data Inference Privacy in Machine Learning. [[paper]](https://arxiv.org/abs/2212.10986)
+  - Ahmed Salem, Giovanni Cherubin, David Evans, Boris Köpf, Andrew Paverd, Anshuman Suri, Shruti Tople, Santiago Zanella-Béguelin.
+  - Key Word: Survey; Privacy Attacks; Membership Inference Attacks; Attribute Inference Attacks; Property Inference Attacks; Data Reconstruction.
+  - <details><summary>Digest</summary> Deploying machine learning models in production may allow adversaries to infer sensitive information about training data.
+There is a vast literature analyzing different types of inference risks, ranging from membership inference to reconstruction attacks.
+Inspired by the success of games (i.e., probabilistic experiments) to study security properties in cryptography, some authors describe privacy inference risks in machine learning using a similar game-based style.
+However, adversary capabilities and goals are often stated in subtly different ways from one presentation to the other, which makes it hard to relate and compose results.
+In this paper, we present a game-based framework to systematize the body of knowledge on privacy inference risks in machine learning.

 - Leveraging Unlabeled Data to Track Memorization. [[paper]](https://arxiv.org/abs/2212.04461)
   - Mahsa Forouzesh, Hanie Sedghi, Patrick Thiran.